Select Page

 The 90s were so damn EXTREME!

-This post was supposed to consider and defend why I choose to more or less stick to covering 80s era stuff here at Branded.
-Sure, 80s is in the title, but the concept of being branded in the 80s is more about defining the time period of when I grew up (which had a big part in shaping my adult outlook.)
+This is a classic piece I wrote back in 2011 for my defunct site Branded in the 80s that I felt like sharing again.
+The post was supposed to consider and defend why I choose to more or less stick to covering 80s era stuff when I was writing for Branded.
+Sure, 80s was in the title, but the concept of being branded in the 80s is more about defining the time period of when I grew up (which had a big part in shaping my adult outlook.)
 It’s not like I didn’t live through other eras of pop culture, a lot of which I like (I’m looking at you early 90s era skit comedy & cartoons.)
 I do however enjoy the general climate of the 80s more so than the 90s, though when it comes to decades and pop culture it’s never as clear cut as the numbers make it seem.
 1987-89 feel like a completely different decade than say 82-86, and 1980 and 81 might as well be tacked on to the 70s.
-Hell just looking at how I dressed in 83 (ringer T-shirt with an iron-on, shorts with stripes down the sides, knee-high socks and Roos on my feet) versus 1987 (T&C Surf T-shirt, loud neon green and pink shorts with a tiki pattern, ankle socks and Airwalk skate shoes) there was a world of difference.
+Hell, just looking at how I dressed in 83 (ringer T-shirt with an iron-on, shorts with stripes down the sides, knee-high socks and Roos on my feet) versus 1987 (T&C Surf T-shirt, loud neon green and pink shorts with a tiki pattern, ankle socks and Airwalk skate shoes) there was a world of difference.
 It might sound similar at first glance, but it really does look and feel different.
 And the 90s, don’t even get me started on that.

 Stuff wasn’t cool unless it was pumped, in your face, and most importantly, Extreme.
 Our tennis shoes were pumped (literally), pop music had to be hard or edgy to be considered cool, and advertising went through a period of sharp angles, neon, and mixed incongruent fonts that made everything seem loud and obnoxious.